farazkh80/SearchEngine/README.md

 In their study, researchers start with a baseline model roughly equivalent to the [original Transformer](https://arxiv.org/abs/1706.03762) proposed by [Vaswani et al. (2017)](https://arxiv.org/abs/1706.03762) with 3 main exceptions of removing the Layer Norm bias, placing the layer normalization outside residual path and using a different position embedding scheme.

 For training, T5 uses [C4](tensorlow.text.c4) dataset, a heuristic filtered version of common crawl web extracted text.
 In filtering, any line that didn’t end in a terminal punctuation mark, or containing the word javascript or any pages that had a curly bracket get removed.
-It deduplicates the dataset by taking a sliding window of 3 sentence chunks so that only one of them appeared the dataset.
-It ends up with 750 gigabytes of clean-ish English text.
+Dataset is then deduplicated by taking a sliding window of 3 sentence chunks so that only one of them appeared.
+C4 ends up with roughly 750 gigabytes of clean-ish English text.

-The final T5 model is obtained by altering the model setup one aspect at a time and choosing the option with the best performance.
+The final T5 model is obtained by **altering the model setup one aspect at a time** and **choosing the option with the best performance**.

 ![transformer-architecture](https://miro.medium.com/max/1400/1*iJcUH1F0TmCQE5p2wQt9og.png)